AdaCore/spark2014/docs/ug/en/source/examples_in_the_toolset_distribution.rst

 8. Software engineering with SPARK
 9. Advanced techniques

-Opening the example in GPS or GNATbench opens a project with all sources.
+Opening the example in GNAT Studio or GNATbench opens a project with all sources.
 Projects corresponding to individual chapters are available in subdirectories and can be opened manually.